Renormalization-group Perspective on Gravitational Critical Collapse: Extremal black holes from GCC.

 \end{widetext} where ${}_2\tilde{F}_1(a,b,c;z):={}_2F_1(a,b,a;z)/\Gamma(c)$, $\mathcal{E} = (h_+-h_-)\Gamma(1-2h_+)\Gamma(h_+-i m \alpha)/[\Gamma(2h_+)\Gamma(h_--i m \alpha)]$, and ${}_2F_1$ is the hypergeometric function.
 If the inner boundary condition is taken to be outgoing, the Green's function will contain terms as $r^{ (h_--2 i n \delta)}$.
 If the boundary condition at $r\rightarrow \infty$ is either ingoing or outgoing, the summation is truncated with only $n=0$ term.
 In general we consider the signal which scales as

 where $tr$ is the conformally invariant coordinate.
 This field solution suggests a critical exponent of $1/2$ and the DSS period being $\Delta =2 \pi/\delta$ (as encoded in $h_{\pm}$) if $\delta$ is real.
 When $\delta$ is imaginary, only one of the terms dominates in the $r \rightarrow 0$ limit.
 So the whole process becomes CSS when $\delta$ is imaginary.
 Notice that the sign of $\delta^2$ is tunable for different extremal spacetimes, which all satisfy the spacetime symmetry $SO(2,1) \times U(1)$, so that changing theories while keeping the same symmetry allows the DSS period to vary and the transition between DSS and CSS signatures to happen, while the critical component $1/2$ is unaffected (see Fig. \ref{fig: phase diagram}).
+In addition, it is known that perturbations around extremal Kerr the corresponding $\delta$ depend on the spin weight of the field \cite{Yang:2013uba}.
 In this sense the DSS period is non-universal.
 Similar signatures of the transition between DSS and CSS solutions have been reported in the collapse experiment of Einstein-SU$(2)$ sigma model \cite{Lechner:2001ng}, which also displays diverging $\Delta$ near the transition.

 The Choptuik-type critical points are the marginal naked singularity spacetimes satisfying $g_{\mu\nu} =r^2 \tilde{g}_{\mu\nu}(\tilde{x}_i)$ in the CSS regime, with scaling index being two, $\tilde{x}_i :=x_i/r$ being the scale-invariant coordinates and